KerliS9/KerliS9/README.md

-### Hi there, I'm Kerli Schroeder 👋
+### Hi there 👋, I'm Kerli, at the moment i'm changing my career from logistic to tecnology.
+Completly focus to improve my hard skills knowledge.

-- 🔭 I’m currently working on being a good student to get a lot of knowledge.
+- 🔭 I’m currently student of Trybe, on class XP.
 - 😄 Pronouns: she/her.
 - ⚡ Fun fact: I like board games, and watch tv shows that have a sense of humor, like Modern family, The Amazing World of Gumball.